 Web Form Builder has been verified to work on the following hosting providers: GoDaddy, Yahoo, Tilted, A Small Orange, 1 &1, and Hostmonster.
 If your hosting provider is not listed here and it is working, let us know so we can update the list.
 Most likely, your server administrator has all the necessary stuff to run your web forms flawlessly, but here's a breakdown of what you need:

 If you are not sure if your server has these items enabled, contact your hosting provider and they will be able to assist you.
-For Windows servers, you must use IIS/7.5.
-To install the software on your local computer, you need Windows XP/S3+, Vista or Windows 7 and Internet Explorer 8+ (IE 6/7 is unsupported).
+For Windows servers (not supported), you must use IIS/7.5.

 Testing Your PHP Version